Rendering Shades in Architectural Drawing

 According to the traditional Architectural Drawing approach, shading starts from the darkest areas.
 The darkest areas would be the casted shadows and under-planes of the Architrave and abacuses.

 We start pencil hatching of the architectural drawing with delicate parallel strokes.
 The direction of the strokes follows the shape of the shaded objects in this architectural drawing.
-Cross-hatching is used for deeper tonal volumes.
+Cross-hatching is used to increase tonal values.

 Areas of the cast shadows, on the right side of the capital, can be shaded with pencil strokes covering several architectural elements simultaneously.
 This unifies the tone, and visually unites the capital in a single object.